clntsf/halloween_lights/README.md

 3. We then split off and independently worked on our own sections, Faouzi and I consulting together on the operation of the LED strip using the neopixel module, and Javkhlan researching and developing a sound/vibration detection and output mechanism supported by the native components of the microbit.

+ - In researching sound output, however, we found that due to the nature of microbit's native music output (it must play the entire sound before moving on to the next line) and the high TPS required for the operation of the light gradient it was impossible to combine the two using a single microbit.
+As such we settled for a solely lights-based design and scrapped the idea of having music output.

+4. After having written several prototype files (see the ["Halloween Lights"](/halloween_lights) folder) we combined them into a complete [script](/halloween_lights/main.py) to control the artefact, and tested it to make sure it exhibited the behaviour we wanted.

+###     1.5 Conclusions

+ - In the process of designing an artefact certain limitations will be encountered based on the hardware and software used, and the responsibility of the developer is to overcome these limitations either by changing the components causing the limitations or by removing the affected features entirely.
+In some cases the former is possible, but in others, not.

+ - When working in a group it is necessary to properly delegate roles between members in order to efficiently complete the task at hand and to maximise the productivity of each person.
+At the same time, strong communication must be maintained between members of the group in order to allow their individual parts to combine and function seamlessly